True Peru with Toad&Co

 Before your reservation can be confirmed, and in order to secure our internal flights and our permits to visit Machu Picchu, we need to gather your full name as it appears on your passport, your passport country of issue, passport number, and your date of birth.
 Please note your reservation cannot be guaranteed until we receive this information for each traveler.
 We will contact you immediately following your booking to collect this critical information.

-You may cancel up to 96 days prior to the scheduled departure date and receive a full refund minus a $630 per-person service fee.
-If you cancel between 95 and 61 days in advance, there is a 50% cancellation fee.
-Within 60 days or less of departure there is a 100% cancellation fee.
-(See our Terms and Conditions for full details.)
+You may cancel on or before January 22, 2019 and receive a full refund minus a $500 per-person service fee.
+If you cancel between January 23 and February 26, 2019 there is a 50% cancellation fee.
+On or after February 27, 2019 there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).

 We’re at your service.